22 of the spookiest small businesses in America

 If that doesn’t get you in the Halloween spirit, take a look at our list of the biggest worries keeping small business owners up at night.
 Spoiler alert: there are no witches, goblins, or grotesque zombies on the list!
 (But they’re likely to knock on your door this evening and insist on a sweet, sweet handout.)

 Did you enjoy “22 of the spookiest small businesses in America”?
-Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution used by over 150,000+ businesses and growing!

 Learn how businesses that use Womply: